nitalerie/wii-gh-debug/README.md

 Enjoy!
 If you want an ISO you can use on real hardware, there are some more steps you need to take:

-* Navigate where your folder with your ISOs is located
+* Navigate where your folder with your ISO is located

 * Open a terminal in that folder, and run this command:
 ```